|Height:||372.44+ ft||(113.52+ m)||Elevation:||205 ft (62 m)||GPS Latitude:||40.35055|

 Drive west 3.4 mi (5.5 km) on Bull Creek/Mattole Road to the Calf Creek parking area, on your right, near a small Calf Creek sign.
 Immediately across the street, to your left, is a Bull Creek State Wilderness sign.

 Hike: GPS-assisted navigation is recommended for this hike.
-Though you may be tempted to walk straight to Stratosphere Giant from the parking area, the direct route is not ideal because a fortress of huge, fallen trees surrounding Stratosphere Giant to the north, west, and east blocks your path.
-Instead, take the Big Tree Trail around Calf Creek Flat to approach Stratosphere Giant from the south.
-This route is more accessible and requires less off-trail hiking.
+Though you may be tempted to walk straight to Stratosphere Giant from the parking area, the direct route to the tree is not ideal because a fortress of huge, fallen trees surrounding Stratosphere Giant to the north, west, and east blocks your path.
+Instead, hike Bull Creek Flats Trail North, around Calf Creek Flat, to approach Stratosphere Giant from the south.
+This route is more-accessible and requires less off-trail hiking.

-of the road.
-Near the far end of the turnout, you will see a small sign which reads
+of the road near a small sign which reads

 |Rating:||Easy||One-Way Distance:||0.5 mi||(0.8 km)||Ascent:||22 ft||(7 m)|